-Using an accessible font and text size in MURAL is easy!
-Consider the following tips:
+Using an accessible font and text size in Mural is easy!

-Choose an accessible sans-serif font, like MURAL’s default font, Proxima Nova.
+Choose an accessible sans-serif font, like Mural’s default font, ABC Social.
 Sans-serif fonts are fonts without tails (serifs) at the end of letter strokes.

-Use caution in how much text you include in a sticky.
+Use caution in how much text you include in a sticky note.
 The text shrinks as you type more.
-MURAL’s resizable textboxes are a good alternative to stickies when you need to include lots of information.
+Mural’s resizable paragraphs are a good alternative to sticky notes when you need to include lots of information.